RoyAwesome/WorldSmith/README.md

 ## Contributing

 Like this project?
+Want to help?
+Here are a few ideas:

-If you can, please [Donate] to keep the project running.
+* If you can, please [Donate] to keep the project running.

-If you can program, I appreciate pull requests.
+* If you can program, I appreciate pull requests.
 Please see the pull request guidelines below.

-Can't do either of the above?
-Tell the world about Worldsmith.
+* Tell the world about Worldsmith.

 ## Credits